Data Center 3.0 for Networking Engineers

 Exclusions

-The workshop does not address device configurations or other low-level technical details.
+The webinar does not address device configurations or other low-level technical details.
 We can cover these details in a follow-up discussion during the on-site delivery or you could attend in-depth technology-specific webinars as they become available.

 Happy Campers